Shrecknt/stonescript/README.md

  - Datapack Generator
  - - Evaluate imports
  - - Generate function and variable names
- - - Convert the pree-processed AST into valid mcfunction files
+ - - Convert the pre-processed AST into valid mcfunction files
  - Standard Library
  - - A standard library that all programs are dependent on
  - - Handles `alloc`, `dealloc`, `read`, and `write` functions